Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 //   }

 ```

+(Md.
+Abu Talha, 2018)
 ### Accessing, updating and deleting object properties

 The properties within a JavaScript object can be accessed, altered or deleted using either bracket ```object[keyname]``` or dot ```object.keyname``` notation.
-The examples below show how object properties can be access, changed and deleted using both methods.
+The examples below show how object properties can be access, changed and deleted using both methods (Md.
+Abu Talha 2018; W3schools.com 2015c; W3schools.com 2022).

 ```js